hgad/hgad/README.md

-I build services at @aws.
+I help businesses build on @aws.
 Opinions my own.

 <!--
 **hgad/hgad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.